These projects follow the Government of Canada’s $55 million investment announced in the February federal budget.

 The NCC will invest approximately $12.8 million into the restoration of buildings.

 Many building components of the Ottawa New Edinburgh Club will be replaced to provide protection and full universal accessibility and public access to this landmark, ensuring that all Canadians will be able to enjoy it.

 Foundation and structural repairs as well as interior repairs and upgrades are necessary to protect this important asset in the ByWard Market, because of building foundation settling and sinking.

 Repairs to this building include upgrades to the exterior envelope, HVAC system and elevator, allowing the preservation of this recognized federal heritage building.

 This project will allow some of the building’s dated units to be renovated and updated to limit operating costs and ensure preservation of this important asset on Confederation Boulevard.

 The NCC will invest approximately $6.7 million into the restoration of multiple roads, parkways and walls.

-The rehabilitation of the 1.4 km access road to O’Brien House and Wilson House will improve safety, operation and maintenance.
+The rehabilitation of the 1.4-kilometre access road to the O’Brien House and Willson House will improve safety, operation and maintenance.